 A great deal of attention is now being paid to someone who has not shown any sharp insights, original thoughts let alone analytical, critical reflections in recent years.
 While there was still sufficient reason.
 The scoops were there for the taking.
 But it's just not possible with our Tijs van den Brink, after all, he only presents.
 I must confess that I didn't expect much from his self-examination anyway, as well as could already be seen here and in March '23 again.
-What he suffers from really seems to be a mediagenic disorder, which is highly contagious given the range of every infected media individual.
-Real evaluation will have to come from abroad – but that's what the next post will be about.
-Let's start with Tijs.
+What he is suffering from really seems to be a mediagenic condition, which is highly contagious given the reach of each infected media individual.
+Actual evaluation will have to come from abroad - but that will be the subject of the next post.
+Now first Tijs.

 Unanimous debates

-On Radio1 I heard a debate between two climate alarmists who were squabbling over details.
+On Radio1 I heard a debate between two climate alarmists bickering about details.
 Like-minded minds who both don't know exactly how to proceed, that's called 'a debate' in Hilversum.
-In it, the following observation came up: 'we are all on the same planet' and I suddenly realized that I don't feel that way anymore.
-I really feel that I'm on a different planet than that clique in that Hilversum radio studio.
-On my planet, we make a mess of things just as well, but it's not nearly as dramatic and panicky as it is on theirs.
-As if two parallel universes are moving through each other or, conversely, our universe has started a fission process.
+The following observation was made: 'we are all on the same planet' and I suddenly realized that I no longer feel that way.
+I really feel that I am on a different planet than that clique in that Hilversum radio studio.
+On my planet we make a mess of things just as well, but it is not nearly as dramatic and panicky as on their planet.
+As if two parallel universes are sliding through each other or, conversely, our universe has begun a fission process.

-More and more I understand the statement 'the world is run by reptiles, I really believe that'.
-The statement is literally untrue -because of course I don't 'really' believe it- but such a statement as a whole can adequately reflect how you stand on something.
-In the old days, it would lead to curiosity in the good listener.
-After all, you are willing to defend such a proposition because it represents something important, so important that others should also see it, hence the hyperbole.
+I understand the statement 'the world is run by reptiles, I really believe that' more and more.
+The statement is literally untrue - because of course I don't 'really' believe it - but such a statement as a whole can adequately reflect your position on something.
+In the old days, it would arouse curiosity among the good listener.
+After all, you are willing to defend such a statement because it represents something important, so important that others should see it too, hence the hyperbole.

-Moreover, it is a lot easier to talk if you refer to the cold, empathetic, anonymous, non-communicative, unblinkingly strangling and poisoning institutions and their cold-blooded spokespeople as reptiles.
-They really don't realize the suffering they are causing, that's how far it goes.
-See also Tijs – he really has no knowledge of what he has co-caused.
+Moreover, it is a lot easier to talk about if you refer to the cold, empathy-less, anonymous, non-communicative, unblinkingly strangling and poisoning institutions and their cold-blooded spokespersons as reptiles.
+They really don't realize the suffering they are causing, it goes that far.
+See also Tijs - he really has no knowledge of what he has helped to cause.

-And why 'reptiles' in the first place?
+And why 'reptiles' anyway?
 Everyone will have their own interpretation of this.
-I am thinking of giant dragons who inflict a fatal bite in the leg on a bovine and then watch quietly for days until they can eat the weakened animal at their leisure.
+I think of giant monitor lizards that inflict a fatal bite on the leg of a cattle and then watch quietly for days until they can eat the weakened animal at their leisure.
 Without an ounce of remorse.

 Mediagenic infectivity